oracle-livelabs/multicloud/verrazzano/access-application/access-application.md

    ![Legend View](images/legendview.png " ")

-6. On Left side, Click on *Applications*.
+6. On Left side, Click on *Applications* to view all the deployed applications.

    ![Applications](images/applications.png " ")